What Is A Bad Credit Surety Bond

 Annual Bond Rate

-Surety bond rates can vary from applicant to applicant, with a varying annual rate ranging from 5-15%.
+Surety bond rates can vary from applicant to applicant and heavily depend on the type of contractor bonds required, with a varying annual rate ranging from 5-15%.
 The average rate for individuals with a high credit score is between 1-3%, so you can definitely see the significant variances in the two.

 Lowering Your Rate